What You Need To Know¶

 An understanding of the following key concepts will help you to make the best use of CiviGrant.

-The standard CiviGrant workflow starts with the details of the grant that a contact is applying for, including the amount applied for and when the application was received.
+The standard CiviGrant workflow starts with the details of the grant to which a contact is applying, including the amount applied for and when the application was received.
 You can then record the stages of the process including when the grant decision was made, how much was granted, when money was transferred, when the grant report was due and if it has been received.

 Use grant types to specifiy the different types of grant that your organisation distributes.
 You can set up as many grant types as you like, and you can also search based on grant type.

 CiviGrant comes with three default grant statuses: Pending, Granted and Rejected.
 You can add more grant statuses to match your workflow.

 Application forms and eligibility criteria¶